 \subsubsection{Self-Supervised Learning}

-After the bidirectional filtering, we jointly train teacher network and student network using the filtered pseudo labels $\hat{N}_\text{PL}$ and filtered aligned depth points $\hat{P}$.
-Noted that we only use the filtered points $\hat{P}$ for the teacher training, which may be a smaller subset from an original $P$.
-We use the cross-entropy loss to train a student model using clean pseudo labels $\hat{N}_\text{PL}$.
+After the bidirectional filtering, we jointly train the teacher network and student network using the filtered pseudo labels $\hat{N}_\text{PL}$ and filtered aligned depth points $\hat{P}$.
+Noted that we only use the filtered points $\hat{P}$ for the teacher training, which may be a smaller subset of an original $P$.
+We use cross-entropy loss to train a student model using clean pseudo labels $\hat{N}_\text{PL}$.
 The student model loss is defined as:

 where ${N}^{S}$ is the predictions of our student network.
 At the same time, the teacher learns real data knowledge from observation.
-We use the cross-entropy loss by utilizing geometric consistency between our filtered aligned depth $ \hat{P}$ and estimated pseudo labels $N^T$.
+We use cross-entropy loss by utilizing geometric consistency between our filtered aligned depth $ \hat{P}$ and estimated pseudo labels $N^T$.
 The teacher model loss is defined as:

-We train our teacher model with a small learning rate for a stable teacher network training.
+We train our teacher model with a small learning rate for stable teacher network training.
 For both teacher and student models, we compute the loss for all estimations, $N_\text{2D}$, $N_\text{3D}$, $N_\text{Fused}$, which shows better result than applying the loss to only $N_\text{Fused}$.
-We denote all estimation loss as all modality (AM) loss.
+We denote all estimation losses as all modality (AM) loss.